sergioagomes/Study-OCaml/Docs/OCaml.md

 OCaml is a multi-paradigm programming language, has support for first-class for functional programming and OO, is a language statically and strongly typed.

-OBS: this file contains some annatations  and examle saw in OCaml4noobs
+OBS: this file contains some annatations  and examle saw in OCaml4noobs and Real World OCaml

 ## Why OCaml ?